“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 - Fundraising.
 Identify and cultivate donors, assist with grant-writing, and participate in other grassroots fundraising tactics including door-to-door canvassing and letter writing.
 Increase Toxics Action Center’s membership base by recruiting new members online and managing communication with members.
 Help manage organizational list growth and acquisition.
 Ensure that all income from membership, donations, major donor, and sponsorships is deposited and recorded correctly.
 Depending on years of experience, staffer may also run a summer fundraising and outreach canvass office.

-Candidates must have leadership experience, strong written and verbal communication skills, and experience running successful social media campaigns and other online advocacy.
-They should be a fast learner, with the ability to adapt quickly to new technology and seek out innovative ways to spread Toxics Action Center’s reach.
+Candidates must have 3-6 years of leadership experience, strong written and verbal communication skills, and experience running successful social media campaigns and other online advocacy.
+They should be fast learners, with the ability to adapt quickly to new technology and seek out innovative ways to spread Toxics Action Center’s reach.
 Working knowledge of databases or mass email software like Salsa, Action Kit, Mailchimp, or NationBuilder is a plus.
-The ideal candidate is passionate about community organizing and movement building.
+The ideal candidate is passionate about community organizing, movement building, and environmental and racial justice.

 Salary and Benefits:

 Salary for this position is commensurate with relevant professional experience.
 Toxics Action Center offers a competitive benefits package.
-Eligible staff receive health insurance, paid holidays, sick days, vacation days, and the opportunity to enroll in our college loan assistance and 401(k) programs.
 We also offer an excellent training program and opportunities for advancement.

 This position is based in Boston.

-Apply online at http://toxicsaction.org/page/tac/apply.
+Apply below.
 Direct your application to Sylvia Broude, Executive Director.
 We’ll review your application, and if we are if we are interested in discussing your candidacy further, we will be in touch with you shortly.